 Q: When will registration for the 2024 IGC open?
 What will the registration deadline be?

-A: We expect that registration for the 2024 International Geography Championships will open in late November 2023.
+A: Registration for the 2024 International Geography Championships is now open!
 Registration will run through June 23, 2024.

 Q: Will proof of completed vaccination against Covid-19 be required to attend?